 Maydena Bike Park is a full service park for mtb riders to gather and experience gravity trails in a forest setting from the top of a summit in the vicinity of 1,000 metres above sea level.

-The drive from our bed and breakfast in Bushy Park traces the Tyenna river, passing hop fields and forest as we etch towards some rather high peaks.
+The drive to Maydena from our bed and breakfast in Bushy Park traces the Tyenna river, passing hop fields and forest as we etch towards some rather high peaks.
 We stop at Possum Shed for coffee by the river eagerly hoping for an opportunistic sighting of a platypus.
 Not today but the coffee was great.
-Feeling energised, we commence our journey to the bike park, trailing other cars headed in the same direction.
+Feeling energised, we continue the drive to the bike park, trailing other cars also headed in the same direction.

-We arrive in the small town of around people, parking outside the former primary school, refashioned into the ‘hub’ of the bike park.
-We make our way inside to check in, grab the day passes and sign a waiver to say we will be responsible for our own actions whilst on the trails.
+We arrive in the small town of Maydena, parking outside the former primary school, refashioned into a cool hub of the bike park.
+We make our way inside to check in, grab the day passes and sign a waiver to say we will be responsible for our own actions whilst on the trails – all standard stuff.
 Having endured the wait for one of our bikes since landing in Hobart (Virgin lost one for 48 hours), we were ready, set, and just itching to trail ride.

+The day pass includes as many shuttle trips to the top of the summit as you so desire.
 We wait patiently for the shuttle in our fresh clothes, that will be covered in mud by lunchtime.
-The day pass includes as many shuttle trips to the top of the summit as you so desire.
-The nerves begin to set in alongside the slight chill in the air, it’s the familiar feeling I experience when embarking on new trails and experiences on the mountain bike.
+For me, the nerves begin to set in alongside the slight chill in the air, it’s the familiar feeling I experience when embarking on new trails and experiences on the mountain bike.
 I don’t do a great deal of steep downhill descents, largely because of the terrain where I live.
 So, whatever happens from the summit will be a total surprise!

-The shuttle, a minivan and trailer arrives, here we go!
+A minivan and trailer arrives, here we go!
 We chat to the gent in the seat next to us as the shuttle rumbles along winding gravel roads up to Mt Abbott’s peak, he excitably talks about his rides down.
-Most of the riders in the shuttle have been up and down a few times by now, it’s 11am.
+Most of the riders in the shuttle have been up and down a few times by now, 11:00am.
 Sometimes it’s helpful to hear another person’s thoughts on the trail and he provides me with some useful advice on which trails to tackle, depending on if I like the first one.

 The bike park sits close to Tasmania’s World Heritage wilderness and it isn’t until we are standing on the top of Abbott’s peak, holding our bikes, that we fully appreciate the magnificent expanse.
 The rolling mountain ranges and simplistic beauty of silence.